ebi-webcomponents/nightingale/packages/nightingale-boxplot-track/README.md

 #### `y-min?: number, y-max?: number`

 Bottom and top limit for the Y-axis.
-If either is not set, it will be inferred from the data (minimum/maximum of all data values).
+If either of these is not set, it will be inferred from the data (minimum/maximum of all data values).

 #### `show-axis?: boolean (default: false)`

 Turn on or off displaying the vertical axis.

+The axis is rendered in the left margin of the component.
+The margin attributes must be set accordingly to provide enough space for the axis (e.g. `margin-left="30"`).

 #### `show-nested-highlights?: boolean (default: false)`